 Bachelor of Arts degree, 1973, Dakota Wesleyan University; Master of Business Administration, 1988, National University, Sacramento; Ph.D. in management/administration, 1998, Walden University, Minneapolis, Minn.; CPA licensure in South Dakota.

 Assistant Professor of Mathematics

-email@example.comDr.
-Lubben worked for many years in the business office of a mental health organization until her mid-life crisis at age 40.
-She returned to school at the University of Nebraska-Lincoln and in 2009, she completed her Ph.D. in Mathematics.
+firstname.lastname@example.orgDr.
+Lubben worked for many years before she returned to school at the University of Nebraska-Lincoln.
+In 2009, she completed her Ph.D. in Mathematics.
 At UNL she was awarded the Outstanding Teaching by Graduate Student award.
 Dr. Lubben is interested in applying mathematical models to real world situations, whether in Mathematical Biology (her research field), the sciences, or the business world.
 She seeks to convey the importance of mathematics to every field.
 Dr. Lubben is a member of the Mathematical Association of America, the American Mathematical Society, the Society for Mathematical Biology, and the Society for Industrial and Applied Mathematics.
 She is activity involved in the local bicycling club and enjoys growing most of her own vegetables.